cfpb/development/markup.md

 document's language.
 This aids speech synthesis tools to determine what pronunciations to use, translation tools to determine what rules to use, and so forth.

+Additionally, this is a requirement for accessibility for screenreaders to read the content in the correct language.

 [Read more about the `lang` attribute in the spec](http://www.w3.org/html/wg/drafts/html/master/semantics.html#the-html-element).

 Head to Sitepoint for a [list of language codes](http://reference.sitepoint.com/html/lang-codes).